shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 git clone https://github.com/yourgithubusername/minimalmistakesjekylldemo.git
 cd minimalmistakesjekylldemo
 ```
 If you want to access your blog at githubusername.github.io, then you would create a new repository called githubusername.github.io.
-Next
 ```
 git clone https://github.com/yourgithubusername/yourgithubusername.github.io.git
 cd yourgithubusername.github.io